pe1mew/SensorHousing/README.md

 ## BOM
 for this Sensor housing is needed:
+ - PLA for 3D printing
+### Honeywell HPM particle sensor
  - a 75 mm PVC sleeve
- - PLA for 3D printing
+### SDS011 particle sensor
+ - a 80 mm PVC sleeve

 ## To do's
  - Move the cable entry in the cap from top to bottom.
 It will prevent water poring in to the sensor housing
  - Add a sun cover to the design.